LTUC/amman-dotnet-401d2/Labs/Day01/README.md

     - Provide responses back to console based
     - Iterative statements
     - Selective statements

-## Stretch Goals
-- +1 Track number of correct/incorrect questions
+    - Track number of correct/incorrect questions
       - Show the user the number of correct/incorrect to user after quiz is over

 ## ReadMe
 - Your readme should include the following information: